rafaelcx/mysql-tables-exporter/README.md

 5. (optional) The table name that you want to export.
 If none is provided all tables will be exported

 Example: `localhost:3306 root password university course`

+Resulting .csv files should be created at the `user.home` path on your machine